manoelpqueiroz/galactipy/README.md

 - [A handy guide to financial support for open source][wn27];
 - [GitLab CI Documentation][wn28];
 - [GitHub Actions Documentation][wn29];
-- [Makefile tutorial][wn30];
-- [A Comprehensive Look at Testing in Software Development][wn31] is an article that lays out why testing is crucial for development success.
+- [A Comprehensive Look at Testing in Software Development][wn30] is an article that lays out why testing is crucial for development success.
 Eric's blog is actually a great reference, covering topics ranging from the basics to advanced techniques and best practices;
+- [Robust Exception Handling][wn31];
 - Maybe you would like to add [gitmoji][wn32] to commit names.
 This is really funny. :grin:

 ## :chart_with_upwards_trend: Releases